calderonsteven/reactnd-project-would-you-rather-starter/README.md

 The project uses **yarn**, so you can install it using `$ yarn`

 ## Running
-run using `$ yarn strat` a server will be started at http://localhost:3000 and a browser will be automatically start
+run using `$ yarn start` a server will be started at http://localhost:3000 and a browser will be automatically start